Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 ### Notebook (`Notebook_css`)

-An in-world letter/journal page locked to the background photo's 16px ruled-paper baseline grid -- every heading and paragraph (tries to) land on a ruled line, in a handwriting-style font family.
+An in-world letter/journal page locked to the background photo's 16px ruled-paper baseline grid -- every heading and paragraph lands on a ruled line, in a handwriting-style font family.

 <details>
 <summary><b>Notebook</b> &mdash; CSS</summary>